BHTOM-Team/bhtom2/Documentation/DocumentationAPI.md

 # 5. Targets: get plots

 <!-- targets/get-plots/ -->
-This API allows users to obtain the visual list of targets.
-Filtering criteria can be provided.
+This API allows users to obtain the plots for a list of targets.
+The plots are returned in JSON format and in order to be displayed, one has to use plotly or matplotlib libraries.

 ### Request
 - **Method**: POST